XIONG-ZHIPeng/Note2024/DataBase/CH4/CH4.md

 The following standard operations on sets are also available in relational algebra: $union\ (\cup), intersection\ (\cap), set-difference\ (-), and\ cross-product\ (\times)$

-- **Union:** R &cup; S returns a relation instance containing all tuples that occur in *either* relation instance R or relation instance S (or both).
+- **Union:** R $\cup$ S returns a relation instance containing all tuples that occur in *either* relation instance R or relation instance S (or both).
 R and S must be *union-compatible*, and the schema of the result is defined to be identical to the schema of R. <br> Two relation instances are said to be union-compatible if the following conditions hold: <br> 1. they have the same number of the fields, and <br> 2. corresponding fields, taken in order from left to right, have the same *domains*. <br> Note that field names are not used in defining union-compatibility.
-For convenience, we will assume that the fields of R ∪ S inherit names from R, if the fields of R have names.
-(This assumption is implicit in defining the schema of R ∪ S to be identical to the schema of R, as stated earlier.)
+For convenience, we will assume that the fields of $\cup$ inherit names from R, if the fields of R have names.
+(This assumption is implicit in defining the schema of R $\cup$ S to be identical to the schema of R, as stated earlier.)
-- **Intersection:** R ∩ S returns a relation instance containing all tuples that occur in both R and S. The relations R and S must be union-compatible, and the schema of the result is defined to be identical to the schema of R.
+- **Intersection:** R $\cap$ S returns a relation instance containing all tuples that occur in both R and S. The relations R and S must be union-compatible, and the schema of the result is defined to be identical to the schema of R.
 - **set-difference:** R−S returns a relation instance containing all tuples that occur in R but not in S. The relations R and S must be union-compatible, and the schema of the result is defined to be identical to the schema of R.

 ![](./Images/Q3_3.png)

 - **Cross-product:** R × S returns a relation instance whose schema contains all the fields of R (in the same order as they appear in R) followed by all the fields of S (in the same order as they appear in S).
-The result of R × S contains one tuple r, s (the concatenation of tuples r and s) for each pair of tuples r ∈ R, s ∈ S. The cross-product opertion is sometimes called **Cartesian product**. <br> We use the convention that the fields of R × S inherit names from the corresponding fields of R and S. It is possible for both R and S to contain one or more fields having the same name; this situation creates a naming conflict.
+The result of R × S contains one tuple r, s (the concatenation of tuples r and s) for each pair of tuples r $\in$ R, s $\in$ S. The cross-product opertion is sometimes called **Cartesian product**. <br> We use the convention that the fields of R × S inherit names from the corresponding fields of R and S. It is possible for both R and S to contain one or more fields having the same name; this situation creates a naming conflict.
 The corresponding fields in R × S are unnamed and are referred to solely by position.

 ![](./Images/Q3_4.png)

-renaming operator ρ.
+renaming operator $\rho$.

 ### Join